Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

+Tests should show how each class and function behaves in the multiple scenarios they might be useful.
+Nonetheless, it will be reasonable to skip testing some functionalities as long as they come from another function or class from which the function or class we're testing is inheriting this behavior. **We do not test inherited members unless we do something that uniquely changes the way they act**.

 ### Test titles

 Test files contain `describe` blocks and `it` blocks.
 The first property that these functions receive will be the title of the group of tests, and the title of each test, respectively for `describe` and `it`.
 Let's explore these separately: